Dede Scozzafava: Early life, education, and personal life

 Scozzafava was born in Buffalo, New York, and has resided most of her life in Gouverneur, New York, a small village located approximately halfway between Canton and Watertown.
-She holds a Bachelor of Science degree from the Boston University School of Management, as well as an Master of Business Administration from the Clarkson University Graduate School of Management.
+She holds a Bachelor of Science degree from the Boston University School of Management, as well as a Master of Business Administration from the Clarkson University Graduate School of Management.
 Scozzafava is married to Ron McDougall.

 Political career

 Prior to her 1998 election to the State Assembly, Scozzafava served as a member of the Gouverneur Board of Trustees from 1989 to 1993 and was the Mayor of Gouverneur from 1993 to 1998.

 A liberal to moderate Republican during her Assembly tenure, Scozzafava supported abortion and same-sex marriage.
 She also had strong ties to organized labor.
 In agreement with most Republicans, Scozzafava opposed cap-and-trade and favored maintaining the Bush tax cuts.
-Scozzafava opposed gun control and had a lifetime "A" rating from the National Rifle Association.
+Scozzafava opposed gun control and had a lifetime "A" rating from the National Rifle Association of America.

 Scozzafava considered running in a special election for the 48th state Senate district, which included most of the northwestern portion of her former Assembly district, in 2008.
-However, area Republicans chose Assemblyman William Barclay, in part because they thought Scozzafava would be seen as too socially liberal.
+However, area Republicans chose Assemblyman William A. Barclay, in part because they thought Scozzafava would be seen as too socially liberal.
 Barclay lost the election to Democratic Assemblyman Darrel Aubertine, and some Republican operatives said that Scozzafava should have been the Republican candidate.
-In February 2008, Scozzafava was reportedly approached by Democrats about switching parties after she was passed over for the Republican nomination in the 48th Senate District special election.
+In February 2008, Scozzafava was reportedly approached by Democrats about switching parties after she was passed over for the Republican nomination in the 48th Senate district special election.